(02) 8379 1277

 Joanne Vella, Parramatta Advertiser

-This time last week, Westmead residents could not anticipate their lives would be thrown such a fierce curveball — searching for a new home and workplace after discovering the government would wipe out a block to build the underground Sydney Metro West.
+This time last week, Westmead residents could not anticipate their lives would be thrown such a fierce curveball — searching for a new home and workplace after discovering the government compulsory acquisition of land would wipe out a block to build the underground Sydney Metro West.

 The government will compulsorily acquire 116 properties for the project to build the 25km line from Westmead to the Bays Precinct but it won’t be completed until 2030 — two years after initially planned.

-Flo Mitchell has advised the Westmead community about compulsory acquisition.
+Flo Mitchell has advised the Westmead community about compulsory acquisition in Sydney.

 FM Legal co-partner Flo Mitchell is determined to provide Westmead residents with a good deal when their homes are compulsorily acquired.